-The buttons on the remote control enable you to turn the projector on and off, and provide direct access to blank, freeze, volume, mute, and image source switching.
-Use the remote control buttons to access custom functions (with the ELP Link III software) and the projector's menu system.
-You can even use the remote control to control your computer in place of your computer's mouse.
+The buttons on the remote control allow you to turn the projector on and off, and provide direct access to zoom, freeze, volume, mute, and image source switching.
+Use the remote control buttons to access custom functions and the projector's menu system.
+You can also use the remote control to control your computer in place of your computer's mouse.